damarte/immich-slideshow-old-devices/README.md

 # Immich Slideshow for Old Devices

-A simple PHP-based slideshow application for Immich photo albums, designed to work on older devices and browsers (iOS 9, old Android...).
+A simple PHP-based slideshow application for Immich album photos, designed to work on older devices and browsers (iOS 9, old Android...).
 It displays photos from a specified Immich album in a full-screen slideshow format.

 ## Features